-First off, it should be essential to note that when you whiten your teeth, you’re actually just brightening a pre-existing shade.
+First off, it’s essential to note that when you whiten your teeth, you’re actually just brightening it to a pre-existing shade.
 And our teeth aren’t evenly shaded for the most part.
 Some areas can be lighter than others.
-So if you whiten your teeth all at once, these lighter parts tend to stick out more.
+So, if you whiten your teeth all at once, these lighter parts tend to stick out more.
 It’s also for this reason why we recommend getting professional teeth whitening.
 Your dentist can monitor the areas of the teeth that need more whitening, so they become even.

 If you do see these vertical lines on teeth after whitening, however, what do they mean?

 The Visible Lines on Your Teeth Were Always There

 There’s a bevy of reasons why you’d have vertical lines on teeth after whitening.
 Your enamel might be thinner in specific areas on your teeth.
 Or maybe the white lines might be a sign your teeth could be lacking minerals.
 Regardless of the reason, one thing’s clear—those visible lines in your teeth had always been there.

 So, what happened?
 Earlier, we talked about how teeth whitening can make the lighter parts of your teeth stick out more.
 And in a way, that can be a good thing.
 These white lines can tell you if there’s something wrong with your teeth.
 And, consequently, what you can do to fix it.